krishan44/krishan44/README.md

 # 💫 About Me:
-I'm Currently Looking for an Opportunity<br>And an Undergraduate at Metropolitan University<br>I'm Following BEng (Hons) in Software Engineering Degree<br>And I'm Passionate about both Frontend and Backend
+>And an Undergraduate at Metropolitan University<br>I'm Following BEng (Hons) in Software Engineering Degree<br>And I'm Passionate about both Frontend and Backend

 ## 🌐 Socials: